Ron Silver: Personal life

-Politics
+Political beliefs

 Silver was a member of the Council on Foreign Relations.
 In 2000, he co-founded the organization One Jerusalem to oppose the Oslo Peace Agreement and to maintain "a united Jerusalem as the undivided capital of Israel".

 Silver, who had been a lifelong Democrat, left the party and became an independent and a supporter of President George W. Bush after the September 11 attacks, citing those attacks and Democratic policies regarding terrorism as reasons.
-He spoke at the 2004 Republican National Convention, continued to support Bush, and was appointed Chairman for the Millennium Committee by New York Mayor Rudy Giuliani.
+He spoke at the 2004 Republican National Convention, continued to support Bush, and was appointed chairman for the Millennium Committee by New York Mayor Rudy Giuliani.

 In a blog post on the PJ Media website, Silver recounted that colleagues on the set of The West Wing had teasingly referred to him as "Ron, Ron, the Neo-Con".

 On October 7, 2005, Bush nominated Silver to the Board of Directors of the United States Institute of Peace.
 On September 8, 2006, it was announced that Silver had joined an advisory committee to the Lewis Libby Legal Defense Trust.

 Bush also appointed Silver to the Honorary Delegation that accompanied him to Jerusalem in May 2008 for the celebration of the 60th anniversary of the State of Israel.

 In one of his last televised interviews, Silver told Sky News that Senator John McCain's choice of Sarah Palin as his running mate in the 2008 Presidential election was a "brilliant political choice" but that a part of him wished to "see an African American become president in my lifetime".
 In his obituary in The New York Times, his brother, Mitchell Silver, was quoted as saying, "He told me that he did vote for Barack Obama in the end".